gopinathsjsu/team-project-team-rocket/SudheendraProjectJournal.md

 Sprint 4: 10/29/2021 - 11/4/2021
 - Weekly Scrum Report
 	- What tasks did I work on / complete?
-		1. APIs for Flight search.
+		1. Created Login APIs
-        2. Modify flight database to include seat class
+        2. Integrated Auth token
 	- What am I planning to work on next?
-        1. Learning React
+        1. Cancel booking
-        2. Help with Flight search integration to front-end
+        2. Update booking
 	- What tasks are blocked waiting on another team member?
 		1. None
 - Select one of the XP Core Values and keep a journal of how the team kept these values throughout the project.
-    "COMMUNICATION": I was out of town for two weeks because of which the in person meet was not possible.
-Everyone was constantly kept updated on the work they are doing over calls and chats.
+    "COMMUNICATION": We couldn't meet in person as one of our team member was out of town.
+Everyone updated on the work they are doing over calls and chats.

 Sprint 5: 11/05/2021 - 11/11/2021
 - Weekly Scrum Report
 	- What tasks did I work on / complete?
-		1. Fix the issue of flight search integration with front end.
-        2. Modify the flight search API to match the front-end query.
+		1. Implmented cancel booking.
+        2. Updated booking API.
+		3. Refactored user info route.
 	- What am I planning to work on next?
-		1. Front integration to display seat map.
+		1. Booking functions
+		2. User profile dashboard
+		3. Seat map API
 	- What tasks are blocked waiting on another team member?
 		1. None
 - Select one of the XP Core Values and keep a journal of how the team kept these values throughout the project.